 |Park Description:|| |

-The Lower Awosting carriage road over the Fly Brook was also completely washed away.
+The Lower Awosting carriage road over the Fly Brook, is also reopened.

 The 21,096-acre Minnewaska State Park Preserve was once the site of two mountaintop hotels.
 Many of the scenic trails and historic carriageways wind their way around two "sky lakes."
 Lake Minnewaska and Lake Awosting are the centerpieces of the park preserve, from which most other scenic attractions can be reached.
 These lakes are well known for the exceptional clarity of their water and their aquamarine color.
 Both lakes are set into white conglomerate cliffs and encircled with carriageways that provide ready access to many views.

-The park is a good destination for hikers during hunting season; a large swath of Minnewaska is off limits to hunters (as of 2009).
-A hunting map provided by the park shows the hunting zones: 2010 Hunting Map and Permit
+The park is a good destination for hikers during hunting season; a large swath of Minnewaska is off limits to hunters.
+A hunting map provided by the park shows the hunting zones: 2013 Hunting Map and Permit

 |Trails Overview:|| |